The Broadcaster’s Guide to CDNs (Content Delivery Networks)

 How Do CDNs Improve Live Streaming?

-CDNs enhance live streaming experiences by quickly delivering content (at scale).
+CDN for live streaming enhances experiences by quickly delivering content (at scale).

 Consider this: marketing research finds that 80% of viewers would rather watch live video than read a blog and 82% prefer video to social posts.